SanjibaniSamal-10/Build-Your-Own-AI-Agent-Framework/README.md

 - **Apache Kafka** for ingress and messaging
 - **Apache Airflow** for optional DAG orchestration

-You **build agents and workflows on top of AgentFlow**, making it a reusable framework.
+We **build agents and workflows on top of AgentFlow**, making it a reusable framework.

 ---